PencilCode/reference/documents/turtle/movexy.html.md

 ### Drawing while Moving

-<code>movexy</code> will trace lines if a pen is being used.
-It allows
-lines to be drawn between any points without worrying about the angle and distance of the turtle.  <code>movexy</code> does not affect the turtle rotation, only its position.
+`movexy` will trace lines if a pen is being used.
+It allows lines to be drawn between any points without worrying about the angle and distance of the turtle.  `movexy` does not affect the turtle rotation, only its position.

 </script>